Topological generation of simple algebraic groups

 \begin{theorem} Let $k$ be an algebraically closed field that is not algebraic over a finite field.
 Then the following are equivalent: \begin{itemize} \item[{\rm (i)}] $\Delta$ is nonempty. \item[{\rm (ii)}] $\Delta(k')$ is nonempty for some extension $k'/k$. \item[{\rm (iii)}] $\Delta$ is a dense subset of $X$. \item[{\rm (iv)}] $\Delta$ is a generic subset of $X$. \end{itemize} \end{theorem}

-Here $\Delta(k')$ is the set of elements in the variety $X(k')$ over $k'$ that topologically generate $G(k')$.
+In (ii), $\Delta(k')$ is the set of elements in the variety $X(k')$ over $k'$ that topologically generate $G(k')$ (note that there is no need to assume that $k'$ is algebraically closed; if $k''$ is the algebraic closure of $k'$, then $\Delta(k') \subseteq \Delta(k'')$).
 In light of Theorem \ref{t:bgg}, we are free to assume that $k$ is uncountable in the proof of our main results on the topological generation of classical algebraic groups (see Theorem \ref{t:main2} below).

-The general set-up here is rather flexible.
+The general set up applies in many different situations.
 For example, if $H$ is a finitely generated group with a presentation $F/R$, where $F$ is a free group of rank $r$ and $R$ is a set of defining relations, then we can take $X$ to be an irreducible component of